shobhitraj1/Multimodal-Meme-Classification/README.md

 # Multimodal-Meme-Classification

-This repository presents a multimodal deep learning project for classifying mental health-related memes, combining both textual and visual signals.
+This repository presents a multimodal deep learning project for classifying mental health-related memes, combining both textual and visual features.
 The system is designed for robust multi-label and single-label classification across depression and anxiety categories. <br>
 The project was developed for the [Natural Language Processing](https://techtree.iiitd.edu.in/viewDescription/filename?=CSE556) course at IIIT Delhi in Winter 2025.

 **<h4>🛠️ Features:</h4>**